-322 G1/121 (1 personally appeared be the person whose name is subscribed to the sworn on oath, states that he executed the sa ame for the purposes and consideration there expressed; that he has read it, fully understoo unconditional release in full, and that he volunta urily executed it as such.
-Given under my hand and seal of office on this the day of, 20 NOTARY PUBLIC - STATE OF TEXAS
+Before me, the undersigned authority, in and for said state and county, on this day personally appeared known to me to be the person whose name is subscribed to the within instrument and, being by me first duly sworn on oath, states that he executed the same for the purposes and consideration therein expressed; that he has read it, fully understood its meaning and effect, knows it contains an unconditional release in full, and that he voluntarily executed it as such.

+Given under my hand and seal of office on this the day of , 20.

+NOTARY PUBLIC - STATE OF TEXAS